-We expect our campers to come prepared daily to practice, play, and perform.
+At the FSU Summer Music Camps, nothing is more important to us than the well-being of our campers.
+We expect our campers to come prepared every day to practice, play, and perform.
 We expect our campers to uphold the standards of our community of camp musicians; helping to maintain a safe and welcoming environment, and helping to foster positive relationships between fellow campers.
-Bullying, substance abuse, theft, and other negative behaviors will not be tolerated.
-Most of all - WE EXPECT OUR CAMPERS TO LEARN AND HAVE FUN!!!
+We are vigilant about emotional safety as well as physical safety, about creating a place where campers feel safe, free from harassment, intimidation or bullying.
+To this end, the FSU Summer Music Camps requires all campers to abide by the following Behavior Policies:

 Campers are only permitted to leave camp as follows: